The most common causes of knee pain are:

 Knee pain can also be caused by joint diseases and conditions unrelated to any injury.
-If you're aged over 50, there's a chance that knee pain is a sign of osteoarthritis, or another form of arthritis.
-Knee pain in teenagers can be caused by Osgood-Schlatter disease, a condition often related to bone growth and overuse.
+If you're aged over 50, there's a chance that knee pain is a sign of osteoarthritis.
+However, other types of arthritis can also cause knee pain, such as:

 You should see your GP about severe or ongoing knee pain as soon as possible, particularly if it's: